Nickolay-Martynenko/GRB-X-Ray-Afterglow/dataset/README.md

 4. ***Interpolation*** method: *Original* lightcurves are rebinned to a uniform time grid in the decimal logarithm scale; missing values are interpolated linearly using their closest non-missing neighbor entries.

-Additionally, we filter all incomplete and non-GRB events, and split our datasets into training (train), validation (val) and testing (test) fragments (70% $\div$ 15% $\div$ 15%, respectively), preserving the original nearly-uniform proportion of each year of observations in the resulting subsets.
+Additionally, we filter all incomplete and non-GRB events, and split our datasets into training (train), validation (val), and testing (test) fragments (70% $\div$ 15% $\div$ 15%, respectively), preserving the original nearly-uniform proportion of each year of observations in the resulting subsets.
 The split does not depend on the preprocessing method.

 All the preprocessing scripts are stored in [`./utilities`](utilities) directory.